 Q: What advice would James Earl Jones give to someone struggling with a stutter?

-A: Seek professional help, practice regularly, find a support system, embrace your voice, and find your passion Practical, not theoretical..
+A: Seek professional help, practice regularly, find a support system, embrace your voice, and find your passion It's one of those things that adds up..

 Conclusion